FDA panel backs removal of unproven pregnancy drug

 AP Health Writer

-WASHINGTON (AP) — Federal health advisers ruled Wednesday that a drug intended to prevent premature births doesn’t work, clearing the way for U.S. regulators to follow through on a long-delayed effort to get it off the market.
+WASHINGTON (AP) — Federal health advisers have concluded that a drug intended to prevent premature births hasn’t been shown to work, clearing the way for U.S. regulators to follow through on a long-delayed effort to get it off the market.

-The Food and Drug Administration’s advisory panel voted 14-1 that the injectable drug Makena should be removed from the market, despite appeals from the manufacturer to keep it available pending additional research.
+The Food and Drug Administration’s advisory panel voted 14-1 Wednesday that the injectable drug Makena should be withdrawn, despite appeals from the manufacturer to keep it available pending additional research.

 The experts essentially agreed with a 2020 FDA decision that deemed the drug ineffective and called for its removal.
 The manufacturer, Covis Pharma, had challenged that decision, setting up this week’s rare public hearing.

-“There’s no strong evidence that the drug is effective,” said Margaret Katz of the University of Southern California.
-“I would recommend the drug be withdrawn until we can get the data that really shows effectiveness.”
+“If we allow Makena to remain on the market, it implies the FDA looked at a large study, found no benefit and yet allowed this drug to stay on the market,” said Dr. Margery Gass, an obstetrics specialist.
+“I think that’s a bad precedent.”

-Most panelists encouraged Covis to continue studying the drug to determine if any women can benefit.
+Gass and other panelists encouraged Covis to continue studying the drug to determine if a subgroup of women could benefit.

+“I do think that our patients deserve an answer and they deserve that well-designed clinical trial and I think that taking the drug off the market is going to allow that,” said Dr. Mary Munn of the University of South Alabama.

 The FDA granted Makena accelerated approval in 2011 based on one small study in which it appeared to reduce the rate of premature birth in women with a history of the problem.
 Preterm birth raises the risk of disability and death in infants and affects about 10% of U.S. deliveries.

-Note: This story has been corrected to show that the panel member who commented on the potential for bad precedent was Margery Gass, not Margaret Gatz.